 Searching for one of the biggest signs it’s Carnival season in New Orleans?
 Walk into any bakery or grocery store, and you’ll find king cake — a delicious purple, green, and gold braided cinnamon cake.

 While many follow the custom of eating these treats for Mardi Gras, they are often unaware of why and how this custom came to be.
 Let us help:

-The History of the Mardi Gras King Cake
+History of the Mardi Gras King Cake in New Orleans

-Over the years, King Cake decorations have become more and more festive.
+Over the years, the cake’s decorations have become more and more festive.
 At first, the cake remained just a simple ring of dough with light decoration.
-The basic King Cake has grown to a braided dough with colored frosting and sprinkles of purple, gold, and green – the traditional colors of Mardi Gras, meaning justice (purple), power (gold), and faith (green).
+The basic king cake has grown to a braided dough with colored frosting and sprinkles of purple, green, and gold — the traditional colors of Mardi Gras, meaning justice (purple), power (gold), and faith (green).

 New Orleans Mardi Gras King Cake Customs

 Each cake comes with a small plastic baby.
 (Due to choking hazards, many king cakes now come with the baby on the outside, giving the buyer the option to add it themselves.)

 According to custom, whoever cuts the slice of cake that has the baby in it, is king for the day — and also has to purchase the next king cake.
 This process repeats until the end of Carnival season, on Mardi Gras Day, which is Tuesday, February 28, 2017 this year.

 Where to Find King Cake Near Our Hotel

 Pastry chefs have gotten creative with their king cakes in recent years, with versions ranging from the traditional to those filled with fruit, cream cheese, and more extravagant fillings.
 We recommend heading to Sucre on Conti Street to try their famous king cake and other creative versions, like their king cake macaroons.
 You can also visit the Rouses Supermarket on Royal Street to pick up an affordable (and more traditional!) whole king cake.